muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Overview.rst

 value: move your cursor over the "information" icon.
 The :ref:`Reference` chapter in this guide dives deeper to provide detailed descriptions of how edX computes the reported values.

+.. @Mark H, how to collect and perhaps even solicit more "Analytics in Action" stories? dedicated email? dirrect to the feedback link in the product?